terfwarz/radical-reading-group/butler-gender-troubles/chapter 2 notes.md

 argument in favor of the inevitability of patriarchy constituted a reification and naturalization of a historical and contingent phenomenon.

 I haven't yet seen much discussion within feminist circuits that discusses the pre-patriarchical.
-I am at the point that I do not think anyone is spending any time conceptualizing about such a thing, or within publically exposed spaces.
+I am at the point that I do not think anyone is spending any time conceptualizing about such a thing, or at least are not doing it within publically exposed spaces.

 two points: